-Using expired make-up or cosmetics could mean that you’re exposing yourself up to potential skin infections and allergic reactions.
-Certain ingredients become rancid over time and products become infected with bacteria with frequent use (mascara for example).
+Using expired make-up or cosmetics could mean that you’re exposing yourself to potential skin infections or allergic reactions.
+Certain ingredients go off or become rancid over time, while other products become infected with bacteria due to frequent use (like mascara, for example).

-Many women are guilty of using expired make-up and cosmetics on their skin, as they don’t keep a record of the date when the product was bought or first used.
-A good way to keep track of this is to either keep a list, or even easier, keep a permanent marker in your make-up bag and just write the date on the product tube or container.
-This is an easy way of keeping track of when you first opened the product and will be able to replace it before it goes off or expires.
+Many women are guilty of using expired make-up and cosmetic products on their skin because they don’t keep track of when the product was bought or first used.
+An easy way to remember all these dates is to keep a permanent marker in your make-up bag and simply write the date on the product label, tube, or container.
+This way you’ll know when you first opened it and will be able to replace when it reaches its replacement or expiry date.

-Some products have an expiry date printed on the tube, bottle or tub, like moisturisers, toners, etc., while others may have a picture of a jar with an open lid and a number followed by an “M” (for example: 12M).
-This stands for how long the product can be kept after opening it.
-Dispose of the product if it has been open for longer than the number of months reflected, as it will have been exposed to air and possibly bacteria with frequent use, both of which can cause the product to go off.
+Some products have an actual expiry date printed on the tube, bottle or tub, like some moisturisers, toners, etc., while others may have a picture of a jar with an open lid and a number followed by an “M” (for example: 6M).
+This stands for how long the product can be safely used after the first time you open it.
+Dispose of the product if it has been open for longer than the recommended number of months, as it will have been exposed to air and possibly bacteria with frequent use (especially if it’s a tub or a jar that you have to dip your fingers into), as both air and bacteria will have an affect on the longevity of the product.

 |PRODUCT||REPLACE PRODUCT AFTER|